Priyanshu4/sdp/README.md

      - `--test`
           - If provided, train on training set + validation set and report results on test set.
           - If not provided, train on training set and and report results on validation set.
-          - Currently, this script does not support selecting the `train_test_split`.
-It only uses our original split.
 - `svr_gridsearch.py`
   - ***This is what we used to generate our final SVR results***
   - Trains SVRs on the training set with gridsearch for hyperparameter optimization
   - Gridsearch tunes the `C`, `gamma` and `epsilon`
-  - The SVR which performs best on the validation set is then used for evaluation on the test set
+  - SVR with best performance on the validation set is evaluated on the test set
 - `svr_gridsearch.py`
      - Uses scikit learn GridSearchCV (grid search with cross validation) to train on combined training + validation set
      - The hyperparameters which perform best are used for evaluation on the test set

 #### Convolutional Neural Network
-TODO
+- `cnn.py`
+  - Trains a CNN on the training set and tests it on the validation set (no hyperparameter tuning and uses validation as a test set)
+  - Uses an architecture with four 1D Convolutional blocks and three dense layers
+       - Each convolutional block has a convolutional layer, batch normalization, max pooling and dropout
+  - Uses early stopping to prevent overfitting
+  - Has model checkpointing to save weights during training

+- `automl_cnn.py`
+  - ***This is what we used to generate our final CNN results***
+  - Trains a CNN with automatic tuning of architecture and hyperparameters via Hyperband Tuning from `keras_tuner` library
+  - Uses an architecture with two 1D Convolutional blocks and two dense layers
+       - Each convolutional block has a convolutional layer, batch normalization, max pooling and dropout
+       - Layer sizes, kernel sizes, pooling sizes and dropout probabilities are automatically tuned
+  - Model with best performance on validation set is evaluated on the test set

 #### Random Forest
 - `rf_gridsearch.py`
   - ***This is what we used to generate our final Random Forest results***
   - Trains a Random Forest model with grid search for hyperparameter optimization
   - Gridsearch tunes the `n_estimators` (Number of trees in the forest), `max_depth` (Maximum depth of trees) and `min_samples_split` (Minimum samples required to split a node)
-  - The random forest which performs best on the validation set is then used for evaluation on the test set
+  - Model with best performance on validation set is evaluated on the test set

 #### Gradient Boosting Machines
 - `gbm.py`